capport-wg/7710bis/README.md

    Specification: RFC TBD (this document)

+Kumari & Kline         Expires September 12, 2019               [Page 6]

+Internet-Draft             DHCP Captive-Portal                March 2019

    Repository: RFC TBD (this document)

    Index value: Only one value is defined (see URN above).
 No hierarchy is defined and therefore no sub-namespace registrations are possible.

-5. Security Considerations
+6. Security Considerations

-   An attacker with the ability to inject DHCP messages could include this option and so force users to contact an address of his choosing.
+   An attacker with the ability to inject DHCP messages, RAs, or HTTP headers into cleartext HTTP communications could include an option or link relation from this document and so force users to contact an address of his choosing.
 As an attacker with this capability could simply list himself as the default gateway (and so intercept all the victim's traffic); this does not provide them with significantly more capabilities, but because this document removes the need for interception, the attacker may have an easier time performing the attack.
 As the operating systems and application that make use of this information know that they are connecting to a captive-portal device (as opposed to intercepted connections) they can render the page in a sandboxed environment and take other precautions, such as clearly labeling the page as untrusted.
 The means of sandboxing and user interface presenting this information is not covered in this document - by its nature it is implementation specific and best left to the application and user interface designers.

-   Devices and systems that automatically connect to an open network could potentially be tracked using the techniques described in this
+   Devices and systems that automatically connect to an open network could potentially be tracked using the techniques described in this document (forcing the user to continually authenticate, or exposing their browser fingerprint).

-Kumari & Kline            Expires July 19, 2019                 [Page 6]

-Internet-Draft             DHCP Captive-Portal              January 2019

-   document (forcing the user to continually authenticate, or exposing their browser fingerprint).
 However, similar tracking can already be performed with the standard captive portal mechanisms, so this